Acrylic Painting Tips for Artists

 Hue Contrast (Color Contrast)

 The contrast between different colors on the color wheel is known as Hue contrast.
 It is not affected by value and saturation.
-For example, a clash of warm colors with cool like red against green or blue against orange.
+For instance, when two complementary colors such as red and green are used together, they create a sense of vibrancy and balance.

 Saturation Contrast

 A contrast between saturated and dull colors is referred to as saturation contrast.
 For example, a saturated red against a light red.
-Not everyone gives importance to this contrast, but it can add a powerful element to your painting.
+This type of contrast is often overlooked, but can add a powerful element to a painting

 Value contrast